 They would together end up making discoveries within the use of ultrasound that would have a phenomenal impact on the world of medicine.

-One of the most important is undoubtedly inventing a way to utilise ultrasound waves to look into the human body (it had previously only been used to discover damage in ships), which led them to also effectively establish the field of echocardiography (i.e. ultrasound of the heart) in 1953.
+One of the most important is undoubtedly inventing a way to utilize ultrasound waves to look into the human body (it had previously only been used to discover the damage in ships), which led them to also effectively establish the field of echocardiography (i.e. ultrasound of the heart) in 1953.

 Since ultrasound was mainly used in ship repair at the time, the two inventors borrowed a device from the famous Malmö shipyard Kockums (my dad worked there for 12 years when I was younger!) to apply on the human body instead.